velos/Endpoints/docs/DefiningResponseType.md

 ### `ErrorResponse` (associatedtype, optional, defaults to `EmptyResponse`)

 An `ErrorResponse` type can be associated to define what value conforming to `Decodable` to use when parsing an error response from the server.
 This can be useful if your server returns a different JSON structure when there's an error versus a success.
-Often in a project, this can be defined globally and `typealias` can be used to associate this global type on all `RequestType`s.
+Often in a project, this can be defined globally and `typealias` can be used to associate this global type on all `Endpoint`s.

 ### `Body` (associatedtype, optional, defaults to `EmptyResponse`)